lwjohnst86/analyzing-cohorts-course/chapter1.md

 no_prevalent_cases <- explore_framingham %>%
     filter(!(___ == ___ & ___ == ___))

-# Confirm the count of chd cases
+# Confirm the number by counting visit then chd cases
 no_prevalent_cases %>%
     count(___, ___)
 ```